trust-mfn-berlin/animals-as-objects/vault/material.somsoplast-plastic-animal-models.md

 <figcaption>

-_Plastic model of a potato bug by the Somso company, date unknown.
+_Plastic model of a potato bug by the SOMSO company, date unknown.
 (Zoological Teaching Collection.)_

 </figcaption>